 |Average||Displays the average for all submission scores||Displays the average for all learning objective scores (for a given learning objective)|

 Frequently Asked Questions

-Can I copy a course material aligned with learning objectives to another course?
+Can I copy course materials aligned with learning objectives to another course or Resources?

 Can I edit the mastery grading scale?

 The district mastery grading scale is administered at the system level.
 We recommend reaching out to your Support Contact for more information on your school's district mastery grading scale.

 How do I enable the Mastery view for students and parents?

 For students to access their mastery within the course, the permission View received mastery grades must first be enabled at system-level: